stan-dev/design-docs/designs/0032-stan-output-formats.md

 - `algorithm_internal_state` - A table which provides finer-grained reporting of the inference engine state for development, testing, and debugging purposes, one row per operation, e.g., leapfrog step.

-### Output fomats
+### Output formats

-Hierarchical data will be output using JSON notation.
+JSON notation will be used for hierarchical and structured data.
-Tabular data will be either in CSV format (human-readable) or Apache Arrow format (binary).
+Tabular data will be either in

+- CSV format (human-readable)

+- Apache Arrow format, which is a self-describing binary data format.
 An Apache Arrow parquet file consists of an schema followed by one or more rows of data.
 The schema describes the structure of the data objects in each row, allowing the downstream process to reconstitute structured objects properly.
 The Arrow libraries for R and Python will allow downstream analysis packages to process these files, either during inference or afterwards.

+- Unformatted - the binary values returned by methods on the algorithm and model;
+all responsibility for handling these outputs lies with the caller.

-The Stan CSV output format will continue to be used for CmdStan outputs, in addition to the new output formats discussed above.
+The Stan CSV output format will remain available via CmdStan.

-### Input fomats
+### Input formats

 Outputs from one inference can become inputs to a subsequent one.
 The input formats used by the inference algorithms are: